 The Government of Brazil established the Council for Financial Activities Control (Conselho de Controle de Actividades Financieras - COAF) within the Ministry of Finance in 1998 with the law numbered 9.613.
-People who commit money laundering, terrorist financing and drug trafficking crimes are punished with the law numbered 9.613.
+People who commit money laundering, terrorist financing, and drug trafficking crimes are punished with the law numbered 9.613.
 COAF has regulatory and supervisory powers in the financial sectors.
 The purpose of COAF is to ensure those suspicious transactions such as money laundering are detected and prevented.
 Brazilian financial institutions are responsible for detecting suspicious transactions and reporting them to COAF.
-These reports are reviewed by COAF.
+COAF reviews these reports.
 COAF initiates a legal process if it detects criminal transactions.

 Since 2000, there have been several developments in the AML field in Brazil.
 Regulators in Brazil have trained financial institutions to combat financial crime more effectively.
 With these pieces of training, financial institutions detect suspicious transactions and report to COAF.
 With the publication of FATF recommendations in 2012, AML / CFT measures in Brazil were changed to comply with FATF recommendations.
 According to the Brazilian report published by FATF, Brazil is reported to have made progress in the field of AML but still has shortcomings.